 How many College Now courses can I take?

-You may take up to three courses in one semester and a maximum of four dual credits overall.
+You may take two courses in one semester and a maximum of four dual credits overall.

 For Parents, Teachers, and Counsellors

 The College Now program is a Ministry of Education-supported program designed to help students graduate from high school and experience college.
 Students who have identified a field of interest or career path that requires a college education to reach their goals will get the most from the College Now program.
 It’s a great tool to help keep students engaged and in turn help them be more successful in high school, too.
 Evidence has shown that success in dual credit programs is a good indicator of graduation success.

 The College Now program is provided in partnership with the School College Work Initiative (SCWI), the Thunder Bay Catholic District School Board, and Lakehead Public Schools.
 For more information about the College Now program at Confederation College, please contact a guidance counselor at the high school.